 - People are more likely to share a piece of content if they see others have shared it.
 A high number of social shares is a kind of “social proof” that entices more people to share the piece.

 - If you are using the Super Socializer plugin, you can include the number of shares by navigating to Super Socializer → Social Sharing → Standard Interface and clicking “Show Share Counts.”
 You will have to sign up for NewShareCounts or OpenShareCount in order to include the number of Twitter Shares.

 - The social media accounts of any People, Companies, and Events that you mention in your site’s content should also be tagged in your social media posts

 If you have the Yoast SEO plugin installed, you can add your relevant social media properties by navigating to SEO → Social.
 This will illustrate to Google that these properties should be associated with your website.
 Demonstrating that your website has associated social media properties give your site more credibility, or trust, in search engines.

 This WordPress SEO guide should put you on the path toward increased organic traffic.
 Follow the steps laid out here and you will have a highly developed SEO strategy for your WordPress site.
+For more great ideas on SEO tactics, check out the best SEO books.
 Good luck!